Wondering how to live on half of your income?

 You can do it, too!
 Get started with here.

-These are some of my favourite sites and products that can help you get started:
+These are some of my favorite sites and products that can help you get started:

 - Start a blog.
 Blogging is a great way to share your unique insight with the world.
 It’s also great for creating additional income.
 I make semi-passive income each and every month from my blogs and you can, too.
 Use my guide to create your own blog and you can start your blog for as little as the cost of a latte per month.
 Plus, sign up through my link and you get a free domain.